What Happens After Orientation?

 Register for Classes - Students register for classes during Orientation.
-Schedule changes can continue through August 1, 2014.
-Late registration begins on August 18, 2014
+Schedule changes can continue through August 1, 2016.
+Late registration begins mid August.

 Pay Registration Fees - After registering for classes, students must visit their My Sac State account to check their Student Center for account information.
 Students MUST pay their registration fees during the period indicated.
 Failure to do so will result in the cancellation of registered classes.
 If students filed for financial aid (loans, grants, work-study), they should contact Financial Aid or visit their website for additional information.
 Students can check their award status on My Sac State.

 Locate and Arrange for Housing - Looking for a convenient place to live in Sacramento?
 There are many options.
-Students can live in our residence halls (check out our newest residence hall, American River Courtyard), live in campus affiliated apartments (Upper Eastside Lofts) or get information on roommates and local apartments.
+Students can live in our residence halls, live in campus affiliated apartments (Upper Eastside Lofts) or get information on roommates and local apartments.
 For details, contact Housing & Residential Life at (916) 278-6655.

 Make Sure You Have a OneCard Student ID - If you didn’t get your student ID card during Orientation, visit Student Financial Services in Lassen Hall.

 Submit Final Transcripts - All new students are required to submit their final official transcripts no later than June 30, 2016.
 This requirement includes submission of any AP scores.
 Mail to Enrollment Services, 6000 J Street, Sacramento, CA 95819-6048.